AT Thru-Hiker Cindy Scott's Appalachian Trail Packing List

 It recommends effective bug control solutions, including insect repellent, an insect head net, permethrin insect repellent, and even an EpiPen for emergencies.

-Overall, this section ensures you have the right mix of electronics, navigation aids, hygiene products, and bug management gear to keep you connected, healthy, and safe on the Appalachian Trail.
+Overall, this post ensures you have the right mix of electronics, navigation aids, hygiene products, and bug management gear to keep you connected, healthy, and safe on the Appalachian Trail.

 Scroll to Top